 2. Choose lighter fabrics

 Staying cool and conservative is possible if you choose the right fabrics.
-Instead of polyester or synthetic fabrics, choose cotton and linen more often.
-The let your skin breathe.
+If it’s hot where you work, cotton and linen will let your skin breathe.
 A linen blazer over a lightweight cotton blouse, for instance, allows you to command the boardroom no matter the temperature.

 3. Cool Shapes